Bay Area Program Intern

 - Gain knowledge around program safety and Outward Bound policies and procedures

-- Assist with support duties to include: food shopping and packing, equipment packing/repair, cleaning, laundry
+- Assist with support duties including: food shopping and packing, equipment packing, cleaning, laundry

 - Assist with gear maintenance and repair